lmorg/murex/docs/user-guide/interactive-shell.md

 ## Overview

-Aside from _murex_ being carefully designed with scripting in mind, the interactive shell itself is also built around productivity.
+Aside from Murex being carefully designed with scripting in mind, the interactive shell itself is also built around productivity.
 To achieve this we wrote our own readline library.
 Below is an example of that library in use:

 [![asciicast](https://asciinema.org/a/232714.svg)](https://asciinema.org/a/232714)

-The above demo includes the following features of _murex_'s bespoke readline
+The above demo includes the following features of Murex's bespoke readline
 library:

 * hint text - blue status text below the prompt (the colour is configurable)